About the Local Plan

 A brownfield site is an area that has been built on before and tends to be disused or derelict land.

 The Council tries to prioritise using this type of land for new developments.
-For example, more than 1,700 homes are planned for brownfield land.
+For example, more than 1,700 homes are being planned for brownfield land in the Local Plan.

-However, not all brownfield land in the borough is suitable or available for development, which may mean that green belt land needs to be used.
+However, not all brownfield land in the borough is suitable or available for development, which means that Green Belt land needs to be allocated.

 Some brownfield sites are in unsuitable locations for residential development.
-For example, the site could be in the middle of an industrial estate, or the site may be privately owned and there is no guarantee that the owner intends to sell or develop the site.
+For example, the site could be in the middle of an industrial estate, or the site may be privately owned and the owner has made it clear that they do not intend to sell or develop the site.

 The Council are required by government to be able to provide, with a high degree of certainty, enough housing for the first 5 years of the Local Plan.

 Many brownfield sites would unfortunately not be available within this time frame.
-This is because infrastructure needs to be put in place, or the land needs to be decontaminated.
+This may be because infrastructure needs to be put in place, or the land needs to be decontaminated.

 Protecting our natural environment and trees